A resource for news innovators to learn, plan & do.

 The 15-inch inverted pyramid news story is not always the best way to get information to readers, especially as news audiences increasingly access information on multiple devices and platforms.
 Depending on where your audience is, repackaging a story so that it feels tailored to that reading experience can improve both reach and loyalty.

-In production, addressing potential limitations, including tools, your CMS abilities, platform and device challenges, and that ever-present newsroom problem, time, is of utmost importance.
-Finally, although you may be tempted to treat alternative storyform metrics just like any other story metrics, evaluate whether other measures of success should be considered.
-Does time spent on the page matter as much or more?
+Finally, evaluate which story analytics should be considered when working with alternate story forms.
+Does time spent on page matter as much or more?
 What about impressions on a social platform?
-Over time, establish a baseline and iterate to find styles that work with your newsroom’s workflows.
+Over time, establish a baseline and iterate to find storytelling styles that work with your newsroom’s workflows.